What Types of Plants Do Ladybugs Lay Eggs on?

 14. Onion

 What types of plants do ladybugs lay eggs on?
-Onions are a great choice regarding the types of plants ladybugs lay eggs on.
+Onions are a great choice regarding the types of plants on which ladybugs lay eggs.

 Ladybugs love to lay their eggs on onion leaves due to the abundance of nectar and pollen that these plants provide.

-The presence of ladybugs laying eggs on your onion plants can also help to reduce other pest populations, as the larvae feed on aphids, mealybugs, mites, and other garden pests.
+Ladybugs laying eggs on your onion plants can also help reduce other pest populations, as the larvae feed on aphids, mealybugs, mites, and other garden pests.

 15. Nasturtium

 What types of plants do ladybugs lay eggs on?
-One of the most popular types of plants ladybugs lay eggs on is the nasturtium.
+Nasturtium is one of the most popular types of plants on which ladybugs lay eggs.

-Nasturtiums are bright, colorful flowers that are perfect for adding a pop of color to any garden.
+Nasturtiums are bright, colorful flowers perfect for adding color to any garden.
 The vibrant orange, yellow, and red petals attract many ladybugs and are easy to grow.

 Ladybugs lay their eggs on the underside of the leaves of the nasturtium plant, so it’s important to inspect the leaves regularly to spot any ladybug eggs.